Chapter

 What does John 10:10 mean?

 Here, Jesus begins His third and most detailed analogy.
 He has already compared the hypocritical, tradition-bound religious leaders to thieves.
-The purpose of a thief, so far as the flock is concerned, is only to wreak havoc; the robber causes mayhem for his own selfish gain.
+The purpose of a thief, as far as the flock is concerned, is only to wreak havoc; the robber causes mayhem for his own selfish gain.
 In the same way, ungodly people who claim to be spiritual cause suffering in others for the sake of their pride and greed (Titus 1:11; 1 Timothy 6:5).

 Expand